 - Questing is faster than grinding, except at the very lowest levels, but you do have to have a plan for your questing.
 Get a guide (see below) or study the in-game quest help thing and organize your quests to hit several at one time in the same place.

 - Keep your weapons updated; the rest of your gear can fall behind a bit (unless you’re serious about dungeons or PvP.)

-- Killing mobs of a bit lower level gives less XP but a lot less downtime, for a net XP per hour increase.
+- Killing mobs of a bit lower level gives less XP per mob, but a lot less downtime, for a net XP per hour increase.

 - Always log out at an Inn, to get the Rest XP when you come back.

 - Level with a new friend for 3x XP.
 I hit level 42 in 12 hours played this way.
 People who are actually trying hard will go faster.
 I’ve seen people hit 85 in under three days with RAF, Heirlooms, and Dugi’s guide.

 - Dungeons (instances) are a great source of XP (especially if you get the associated quests ) and much better gear than you’ll find while soloing.
 Depending on the teams you join they may also be a great source of irritation or fun.
 See our dungeon leveling guide for more info and “how not to fail” tips.
 For example: